YichenWang07/yichenwang7.github.io/_pages/about.md

 🙋🏻‍♂️ Experiences
 ------
 * **2022.12** Planetary Science Webinar (Issue 102), **Oral Report**.
 “Temporal changes and formation mechanism of dark spots on Mercury”
-* **2022.11** Seminar on Impact- and Meteorite Research, Museum für Naturkunde, Oral Report.
+* **2022.11** Seminar on Impact- and Meteorite Research, Museum für Naturkunde, **Oral Report**.
 “The effect of small primary and secondary impacts on porosity of lunar regolith”
 * **2021.11** Planetary Science Webinar (Issue 61), **Oral Report**.
 “Short-term and global-wide effusive volcanism on Mercury around 3.7 Ga”
 * **2021.06** The 1st National Planetary Science Conference, **Oral Report**.
 “A comparison of global volcanism on the Moon and Mercury”
 * **2020.10** Annual Meeting of Chinese Geoscience Union (CGU), **Oral Report**.
 “The formation mechanism of hollows on Mercury”